-10,000 tube stock were planted along the coast between June 2002 and August 2022.
+10,000 tube stock were planted along the coast between June 2022 and August 2022.
 Works were coordinated with the Coast Protection Board and Green Adelaide to ensure species diversity and locations were chosen based on the highest erosion risk.
+Planting will occur again in June 2023.